Josias Welsh: Family

 of 260 persons, in the counties of Down and Antrim, whom Cromwell's commissioners proposed to remove to certain districts in Munster.
 Among these is named in the "Six-Mile Water" quarters, "Captain George Welsh."
 The Six-Mile Water district included the parish of Templepatrick, and those enumerated in "the Declaration" were persons obnoxious to Cromwell on account of their adhesion to monarchical and Presbyterian principles.
 From these considerations it is not improbable that Captain Welsh was a son of the minister of Templepatrick.

 So far as is known, there was in Ulster no other family of the name.
-The "Declaration" of Cromwell's commissioners not having been acted upon, Captain Welsh remained in Ulster, but his name does not reappear.
+The "Declaration" of Cromwell's commissioners not having been acted upon, Captain George Welsh remained in Ulster, but his name does not reappear.
+However, several local preachers claimed descent from Welsh, including Rev Andrew Walsh of Ardstraw, Rev Dr Rogers of Londonderry, the family of Rev Moses Nelson in Rademon, the Booth family of Omagh and the Rogers of Ballyhatty.

 John Welsh, minister of Kirkpatrick-Irongray, in the county of Dumfries, is known to have been a son of Josias Welsh, and a great-grandson of John Knox and Margaret Knox.